Fuzzy Black Holes from Mass Generation in Matrix Compactification: IKKT with interchanging boundary conditions

 where we used (\ref{eq:GCC}).
 These are indeed preserved by the action of (\ref{eq:bcOp}), which transforms the chirality and charge conjugation matrices as

 The fermionic theory that we obtain, by inserting this decomposition with interchanging boundary conditions back into the IKKT action, reads

 Here, the fields have been expanded in winding modes as

 where we also indicated the mode expansion of ghost fields (with periodic boundary conditions) for later convenience.
 Note that the two spinors, with opposite boundary conditions, are completely decoupled from one another.
 This follows from the different nature of their winding modes, which causes terms of the form $\Bar{\Psi}^{\downarrow}_+ \sigma^\mu [A_\mu, \Psi^{\uparrow}_{-}]$ to vanish due to the property (\ref{eq:traceproperty}).
-The vanishing of these terms causes a loss of fermionic degrees of freedom running in diagram loops, which is ultimately due to the fact that the transformation (\ref{eq:bcOp}) is not a symmetry of the compact action.
-We will show shortly that this causes the breaking of supersymmetry at one-loop, thus generating a divergent mass term in the effective theory.
+The vanishing of these terms causes a loss of fermionic degrees of freedom running in diagram loops, ultimately because the transformation (\ref{eq:bcOp}) is not a symmetry of the compact action.
+We will show shortly that this results in generating a divergent mass term in the effective theory.

 We proceed by rescaling the fields in the compact IKKT action, in order to make them dimensionless, using

 where $\lambda$ is the dimensionless coupling constant $\lambda:= \frac{g_{eff}}{L^2}$, which will serve as the perturbative expansion parameter.
 Substituting the mode expansion (\ref{eq:ModeExpansion}) into the compact action yields